Email that paved my path

 For the release and transfer, I needed permission from my current project manager and RMG.
 There was an email to my RMG (Sireesha P##o) asking to allocate me to web 2.0.
 So, RMG called me and asked me "Who asked you to apply for labs?", I didn't say anything but I wanted to say "what the fuck was that question".
 Then she said, "You created this mess you deal with your project manager".
 I said, "Ok thanks!
 Bye!"

 And, I asked my project manager that I got an offer from TCS Innovation labs, please release me from this project.
 Initially, he refused the request and asked me to go back and work.
 I was just a fresher and I was scared to do anything risky.
 So I emailed back to Ranjith explaining the situation.
 On the next day afternoon, my project manager forwarded me a huge email thread and told me that he was releasing me.
 I was just about to boycott work (which was childish :D).
 And he spoke to me for some time after which I almost cried (too sent :'( ).
 He was really nice and wished me "All the best" at the end.

 After a week, I moved to Chennai and joined Web 2.0 Innovation labs.
 I will write another blog post depicting my experiences at the labs.

 It never hurts to send an email.
 There can be opportunities waiting for you.

-There is another email that brought me to University of Washington, I might write about that email as well.
+There is another email that brought me to the University of Washington, I might write about that email as well.
 Stay tuned.
-I would like to hear your experiences, comment below and share with friends if you have any such email.
+I would like to hear your experiences, comment below and share with friends if you have any such emails.

 Game of Thrones gifs are from giphy.com